dldl/sphinx-server/README.md

 # Docker-Sphinx

-Docker-Sphinx allows you to build Sphinx documentation using a lightweight docker image based on Alpine.
+Docker-Sphinx allows you to build Sphinx documentation using a Docker image based on Alpine.

+**Functionnalities:**

+- UML support with PlantUML
+- dot support with Graphviz
+- Autobuild with sphinx-autobuild

+**Limitations:**

+- This image is not bundled with latex but you can generate *.tex* files
+- Authentication cannot be disabled for now

 ## Installation